GridProtectionAlliance/openHistorian/Source/Data/DatabaseUpdateReadme.txt

 There are four different databases types supported: MySQL, Oracle, SQL Server, and SQLite.

  1) Open GridSolutionsFramework.sln
- 2) In the 'Data' folder in the GSF.TimeSeries project and select the subfolder for the database type you wish to edit - GSFSchema.sql contains the primary schema
+ 2) In the 'Data' folder in the GSF.TimeSeries project and select the sub-folder for the database type you wish to edit - GSFSchema.sql contains the primary schema
  3) Edit the schema as needed - repeat for other databases